LarisaLG/Barbershop/README.md

 ## Logout page

-An authenticated user can logout from account by clicking the Logout button, after which the user will be redirected to the Logout page where user need to confirm  to logout from account to prevent occasionally  log out of user account.
+An authenticated user can logout from account by clicking the Logout button, after which the user will be redirected to the Logout page where the user needs to confirm to logout from account to prevent occasionally log out of user account.

 ![Logout page](static/assets/features/logout.png)